realityforge/reality-generators/README.md

 The target name is also used as the name under which the model object is bound.
 This is used when evaluating `output_filename_pattern` or `guard` as well as in templates like `erb` templates.

+## Helpers

+A `Helper` is simply a module that is mixed into the rendering context when evaluating attributes such as `output_filename_pattern` or `guard` as well as in templates like `erb` templates.
+Helpers are a useful mechanism for extracting complex or duplicated code from multiple templates.